Games, Animation and VFX Skills

 NextGen students are well placed to go on to university as the extended diploma carries UCAS tariff points.
 Many students also progress onto higher level apprenticeships for example:

 - Digital Community Manager

 Three higher apprenticeship standards have also been developed for Junior 2D Artist (Visual Effects) and Assistant Technical Director (Visual Effects), and Digital Community Manager (Games).

-For more information about the Level 3 qualification in Games, Animation and VFX Skills, download a copy of our Qualifications' Specification or our promotional leaflet.
+Download our qualification specifications for more information on the Level 3 Diploma in Games, Animation and VFX Skills, or the Level 3 Extended Diploma Or download or our promotional leaflet.